secwexen/secwexen-arsenal/README.md

 **A curated collection of offensive, defensive, and automation tools developed for cybersecurity research, penetration testing, and threat analysis.**

 This repository serves as a central hub for my custom-built security utilities, written in **Python**, **Rust**, **Bash**, and **PowerShell**.
-Each tool is designed for real-world workflows, focusing on efficiency, clarity, and practical use in controlled environments.

 ## About